Bethesda Friends Meeting

 CHILD CARE is responsible for ensuring that children from age six months until Kindergarten (or when they move into the First Day School program) are cared for in a safe and nurturing environment while their parents attend meeting for worship.
 Committee members recruit the child care professional and volunteer helpers, assuring that all those who work with young people in the Meeting follow guidelines in the Youth Safety Policy.
 (Volunteers must have have attended BFM for at least six months.)
 The committee meets as needed.

-FELLOWSHIP & HOSPITALITY keeps hospitality supplies in stock and coordinates with committees responsible (on a rotating basis) providing hospitality after Meetings for Worship, and potlucks on the second Sunday of most months.
-It provides hospitality for special occasions, such as memorial meetings.
-It meets as needed.
-It provides hospitality at the rise of Meeting and at Spring Fling in April, and at the rise of Meeting and the Pageant in December.
+FELLOWSHIP & HOSPITALITY keeps hospitality supplies in stock and coordinates with committees responsible (on a rotating basis) providing hospitality after Meetings for Worship and for our monthly potlucks.
+The committee arranges hospitality for special occasions, such as memorial meetings, our annual Spring Fling, and the December Pageant.
 Please click here to see the Hospitality Instructions.

 FRIENDLY EIGHTS [laid down] was set up to organize opportunities to meet others who attend BFM.
 The structure is for adults or families with children to meet for fellowship over a simple shared meal in groups of eight on a rotating basis.
 In January 2017, the committee was laid down due to other opportunities to engage with BFM Friends.